yanader/yanader/README.md

-### I'm Ste, a student on Northcoder's Java Development Bootcamp
+### I'm Ste, a former student on Northcoder's Java Development Bootcamp

 I'm currently looking to career-change from my career in Reporting & Analytics into Software Development